-Click here to read more about all five Amplify funded ideas, online at OpenIDEO.com.
+Click here to learn more about Van Alen’s Future Ground competition, online at VanAlen.org.